lvgl/lvgl/docs/details/other-components/observer.rst

 .. code-block:: c

     static lv_subject_t * subject_list[3] = {&subject_1, &subject_2, &subject_3};
-    lv_subject_init_group(&subject_all, subject_list, 3);  /*The last parameter is the number of elements*/
+    lv_subject_init_group(&subject_all, subject_list, 3);  /*The last parameter is the number of elements */

 You can add observers to subject groups in the regular way.
-The trick is that when any element of the group is notified the subject group will be notified too.
+The trick is that when any element of the group is notified the subject group will be notified as well.

 The above Voltage/Current measurement example looks like this in the practice: